Updated June 2022

 I guess, your photos are the ones responsible for making this question acute.
-These are the most precious and space-consuming files you have, besides gaming apps on your phone.
 And today we don’t want just to store them somewhere safely (like on a bunch of DVDs or an external hard drive).
 We want to store keep them connected.
-That’s basically the reason our new heroes today are NAS vs cloud.
+So, which one to choose: Nas or Cloud?
 I bet you know they both will work perfectly for the connected digital asset management solution Pics.io we’re working on.
 But, still, which one to choose today?

 Choosing the storage: Apples vs. oranges

 Before we dive any further, we need to clarify the terms.
-While with Cloud, everything is pretty simple (actually most of us are or were Google Drive users at some point of time), the question remains: what is NAS?
+While with Cloud, everything is pretty simple, the question remains: what is NAS?

-So if to compare network attached storage to the cloud, what’s better?
+Comparing network attached storage and the cloud, which one's better?

 Actually, it’s not a 100% fair comparison.
 It’s more like apples and oranges.
-If your priority is safety, cloud storage and a local single drive backup might be the best (but not the cheapest) choice.
-NAS, in turn, offers increased storage and space (being in one network).
+If your priority is safety, cloud storage and a local single drive backup might be the best choice.
+NAS, in turn, offers increased storage and space.

 Let’s make things clear.
 Cloud storage is renting up space from a provider.
 You can imagine it as renting space in several NAS devices standing somewhere in the world.

-In its turn, Network Attached Storage provides a space for the whole local network and usually finds its place in your dorm room.
-With the ability to store and share data most NAS devices can also run as servers (for your website, FTP or else) and support as multimedia servers, considering UPnP and DLNA in particular.
+In its turn, Network Attached Storage provides a space for the whole local network.
+With the ability to store and share data most NAS devices can also run as servers (for your website, FTP, or else) and act as multimedia servers, considering UPnP and DLNA in particular.

-Thrifty guys and girls would argue that it’s not necessary to buy a NAS for the task.
-They would say you just need some old computer, get an external hard drive for like $50, install something like OwnCloud on it and be happy.
-Short (read as “cheapest”) way isn’t the best option, as you might guess.
-If you want a similar experience you have with the cloud I still recommend using a specialized network storage device.
+Thrifty folks would argue that it’s not necessary to buy a NAS for the task.
+They would say you just need some old computer, get an external hard drive for $50, install something like OwnCloud on it and be happy.
+Cheapest way isn’t always the best option, as you might guess.
+If you want a similar experience to the cloud, I'd still recommend using a specialized network storage device.
 It will be less frustrating in setup and everyday usage, trust me.